sbcshop/GatePi-8CH/README.md

 ## Working With GatePi 8Ch

 For working with this board you will need two or more than two loara product, it can be same products or may be our other LoRa products to establish the communication between them.
+* If you haven’t installed Thonny Software or don’t know how to use Thonny IDE, please read our other documentations https://github.com/sbcshop/RangePi

 * -->The "main.py" is the reciever example code for controlling 8 relays.
 This code should be saved in RP2040 of GatePi 8ch so that when it recieve data from transmitter it will operate realys one by one according to data recieved at this end.